Granule Loss

 It can be normal

-All asphalt shingles have granule surfaces that will lose adhesion qualities over time.
-The older the shingle becomes, the more adhesion qualities will dissipate, resulting in granule loss.
+The older the shingle becomes, the more granule loss occurs.
 Hail, wind, rain, foot traffic and a host of other factors can contribute to granule loss.

 To say it a different way, 12-15% of the granules on a new shingle are not securely attached to the shingle.
 They may be interlocked with embedded and adhered granules, but are not adhered themselves.
 These granules are commonly referred to as “hitchhikers”.